AnhHoang-21/Car-Reviews-Data-Analysis/README.md

   💊 Using Excel to delete rows with empty values in a specific column, Ctrl + G -> Special -> Select Blank -> Right-click highlighted cell -> Select delete rows.

-**1.2.2 Make two new columns to separate values in the Review_Date column into date and time**
+**1.2.2 Make two new columns to separate values in the Review_Date column into date and time** 💊 Use the Excel MID function to extract date and time values.

+ 💊 Change values in the Date column to Date format DD/MM/YY by selecting Data-> Text to column -> Date

 **🧬1.3 Transformation**